 Opening: Friday 10 March 2017 from 6pm until 8pm

-Galerie Thaddaeus Ropac presents the exhibition Objects, with unique early pieces by Robert Mapplethorpe shown for the first time in Paris.
+Galerie Thaddaeus Ropac presents Objects, an exhibition of Robert Mapplethorpe that brings together a set of rare and unique works on display for the first time in Paris.

-Included in the exhibition, a rare 1968 collage, Untitled (Madonna Medaillon), presents an image of the Madonna in a hand-drawn geometric architecture.
+Amongst the works presented, a rare 1968 collage, Untitled (Madonna Medaillon), presents an image of the Madonna in a hand-drawn geometric architecture.
 In a manner reminiscent of Surrealism, the figure seems to levitate on a shell-like organic shape, which may also evoke an anatomical view of male genitalia.
 Outside the frame, a felt sticker representing the Sacred Heart of Jesus emblematises Mapplethorpe’s interest in recycling religious paraphernalia and mixing it with sexual references.

 A later large triangle sculpture, Untitled (1983), shows the artist’s longstanding fascination for formal perfection and symmetry, largely drawn from the Christian liturgy. « A church has a certain magic and mystery for a child, » Mapplethorpe told Ingrid Sischy. « It still shows in how I arrange things.
 It’s always little altars.
 It’s always been this way-whenever I’d put something together I’d notice it was symmetrical. » Once again, Mapplethorpe plays with the ambivalence of the X symbol, which carries both a religious and pornographic connotation.
 While the inscription of his own name and the felt coloured stripes give a mystical dimension to what can be read as an abstract self-portrait.